laenion/os-update/src/systemd-status-mail.8.md

 need of creating static overrides.
 You can list the generated units with "systemctl list-units 'systemd-status-mail@*' --all".

+NUMLINES=500
+: In case a service fails the mail will contain the service's log output; to limit the mail's size by default only the last 500 lines will be added to the mail's contents.

 # CONFIGURATION FILES

 /usr/etc/default/systemd-status-mail